-- Online application is closed for course commencing 10th October 2019.
+- Online application is open for course commencing 8th September 2020.

 - Please note that applicants will be required to pay an acceptance fee of €500 online if a place on a course is offered.
 This fee is deductible from the overall course fee.

 Note: You will not be charged for applying for the programme by clicking the 'apply now' button, you are only asked to pay an acceptance fee if a place is offered to you and you wish to accept it.

 - Please download and complete this document (which is to be inserted with your online application form):